-Over the last five years alone, Philadelphia birth injury lawyers at Ross Feller Casey over the past two years alone recovered in excess of $400 million for its clients, and resolved more major birth injury lawsuits than any other firm in Pennsylvania.
+Over the last five years alone, Philadelphia birth injury lawyers at Ross Feller Casey have recovered over $1 billion for their clients and resolved more major multi-million dollar birth injury lawsuits than any other law firm in Pennsylvania.

-That record solidified the firm’s reputation as the leading birth injury law firm in Philadelphia and throughout Pennsylvania.
+That record solidified the firm’s reputation as the leading birth injury lawyers in Philadelphia, PA, and across the state.

 There are numerous types of birth and neonatal injuries.
 Some of the most common include:

-The Philadelphia birth injury attorneys at Ross Feller Casey handle cases throughout Pennsylvania, New Jersey, and beyond on a contingency basis, meaning that you will not pay a thing unless there is a monetary recovery in your case, whether through a lawsuit or settlement.
+The Philadelphia birth injury attorneys at Ross Feller Casey handle cases throughout Pennsylvania, New Jersey, and beyond on a contingency basis.
+You will not pay a thing unless we recover compensation in your case, whether through a lawsuit or settlement.

-You may still be able to investigate a birth lawsuit even if the trauma occurred some time ago.
+You may still be able to file a birth injury claim even if the birth trauma occurred some time ago.
 But your time may be running out.
 As with all medical malpractice cases, there is a limit to the amount of time you have to file a birth injury claim.
 So, don't delay contacting a Philadelphia birth injury lawyer to review your case.

-If you or a loved one suffered a birth injury, an experienced baby lawyer at Ross Feller Casey can assist you in determining if you have a case.
-Contact our office to arrange a free consultation with a Philadelphia birth injury lawyer.
+If you or a loved one suffered a birth injury, an experienced birth injury lawyer and doctor at Ross Feller Casey could assist you in determining if you have a claim.
+Call or contact our office today to arrange a free consultation with one of our Philadelphia birth injury attorneys.